adrelanos/aeternity-wiki/Merkle-Trees.md

 They are stored by ID.
 This data is available to the virtual machine.
 The result is stored in 1 byte.
 Either it is 0 for false, 1 for true, 2 if the question was bad, or 4 if the question hasn't been answered yet.
+Oracles are included in the generation of the state-hash that is recorded on the block's header.

 related æ-wiki pages: [Oracles](Oracles)
 ***